baconstarvation/console-wars/README.md

 The first 4 challenge hint elements are identified by either the class or id challenge<challenge#>.

+You may only use the console, no additional search functionality or view source.
+Otherwise you are cheating and you are a terrible person.
+You may use jquery and anything that pops up in the console.

 As an example the hint:

 ```